 Bridge-the-gap - Florida is one of few states that offer bridge-the-gap alimony.
 This type of spousal support assists the recipient with short-term needs during the transition from married to single.

 Rehabilitative - The court awards rehabilitative support in cases where one spouse can become self-supporting but needs time and financial assistance to develop the necessary skills to enter the workforce.

 Durational - Much like rehabilitative support, the court sets a time limit for the alimony.
 However, in this case, a plan to enter the workforce is not required.

 Legal orders like alimony can be modified if an individual's circumstances change after the divorce is settled.

 If you are worried and stressed about your post-divorce financial situation and wish to seek alimony, you have come to the right place.
-At Boeller Law, P.A., our Venice alimony lawyer is a Florida Supreme Court Certified Family Mediator who is known for offering skilled and compassionate legal representation in the Sarasota and Charlotte Counties of Florida.
+At Boeller Law, P.A., our Sarasota alimony lawyer is a Florida Supreme Court Certified Family Mediator who is known for offering skilled and compassionate legal representation in the Sarasota and Charlotte Counties of Florida.
 You can greatly benefit from her one-of-a-kind approach, which draws from her graduate studies in mental health counseling.

 Contact Boeller Law, P.A., today to get in touch with our Sarasota alimony lawyer.